-Controlled human studies can be used by us in determining exposure levels associated with acute effects such as skin irritation.
+Controlled human studies can be used in determining exposure levels associated with acute effects such as skin irritation.
 Human patch tests for skin sensitising effects can also be conducted.

 Criteria for a well-designed study include using a double blind study design, including a matched control group, using a sufficient number of subjects to detect an effect and taking confounders and bias into account.

 Epidemiological studies with negative results cannot prove the absence of a particular toxic effect of the chemical in humans, but good quality controlled human studies that are negative may be useful in assessing risk.
 Negative human data for skin-sensitising effects cannot normally be used to negate positive results from animal studies.

 Evaluation of animal and in vitro studies